Uzay-G/portfolio/_posts/2020-10-26-Writeups-for-MetaCTF-2020.md

 readme.html  wp-blog-header.php  wp-config-sample.php  wp-includes/  wp-login.php       wp-signup.php
 ```

-I have almost no experience with php/wordpress, but I needed to find the wordpression version of this source code so I could compare it to the official wordpress source code of that version.
+I have almost no experience with php/wordpress, but I needed to find the wordpress version of this source code so I could compare it to the official wordpress source code of that version.

 In `wp-includes/version.php`. we find this useful line of configuration: